bensalcie/Agri-Sasa/README.md

 # Installation Guidelines.
 This app works on both Android Phones and Android Things kits.
 To install this app on your phone :
-Locate tiny_tract.apk in this repository and download it on your android device, then locate it on your phone and install it.
+Locate Agri-Sasa/IEEEMADC2019/Agrisasa.apk in this repository and download it on your android device, then locate it on your phone and install it.

 To install in on Android things :
  Clone or download the project , then import it into your android studio.
- Connect your android things kit and make sure it is updated correctly, the run the app via android studio by tapping 'RUN' Specific managers are assigned to the app, for testing , therefore to test for management of the app use test phone number :
+ Connect your android things kit and make sure it is updated correctly, the run the app via android studio by tapping 'RUN'

- +254704808070
+ One can create a new account for testing purposes by clicking 'Create Account'

  # Promotional Video
- This app works under as a master and slave way, so therefore two personas are needed to act as the employer and employee for this case, one to manage the other.
+ This app gives a direct link of farmers to customers, such that a customer is able to talk directly to a farmer and have the burgaining power with the farmer.
+Customer needs and changes are then shared with farmers to ensure a better service of the futer of the product or service.

- The video below will show you how a worker/ employee or any other person who is to be managed ,will access the app.
+ The video below will show you how a farmer/ customer or any other person who wants to sell or buy a farm item ,will access the app.
  This includes:
-  1. Worker Account creation
+  1. Farmer Account creation
-  2. Worker company verification
+  2. Farmer Details updates
-  3. Worker Job acceptance
+  3. Farmer Product upload
-  4. Worker list of tasks.
+  4. Customer account creation
-  5. Task progress  and worker behaviour monitoring.
+  5. Customer acccess to products
   6. Analysing this info using machine learning models.
-  7. Analytics of better worker performance and reporting incase of work mishandling.
+  7. Analytics of better farmer performance and and customer satisfaction insights.